xenopeg/gal-old/README.md

 #### Current State

 Barely more than a skeleton right now.
+Currently working on setting up UI, state, DB, and Auth

 #### ToDo